-Attitudes And Dispositions Towards Socializing That Are Easier Said Than Done
+Attitudes And Dispositions Toward Socializing That Are Easier Said Than Done

-A common theme in people skills advice is to tell the reader to have a certain attitude or disposition and that the right actions will flow from that.
-The problem is that it's easier said than done for someone to think or feel a certain way.
-You can't turn that kind of thing on or off like a switch.
-Some seemingly simple mindsets require years of the right experiences to form.
+A common theme in people skills advice is to tell the reader to have a certain attitude or disposition, and that the right behaviors and skills will flow out of it.
+The problem is that it's often easier said than done for someone to think or feel a certain way.
+You can't turn it on or off like a switch.
+Some seemingly simple mindsets require years of the right life experiences to form.

-Here are some easier-said-than-done attitudes and dispositions that I've seen over and over.
-For the record though, I realize that the "Just think x instead of y" element is unavoidable sometimes when giving advice.
+Here are some easier-said-than-done attitudes and dispositions that I've seen mentioned over the years.
+For the record though, I realize that the "Just think X instead of Y" element is unavoidable sometimes when giving advice.
 Some of the writing on this site falls into it as well, though I do my best to focus on concrete knowledge, skills, and actions as opposed to, "Hold this attitude and everything will fall into place."

 "Don't care if people reject you"

 You see this is advice in regards to making friends, dating, and sales.
 It's valid in a sense.
 You should strive to reach a point where you don't take every rejection personally.
 As this article is trying to say though, it's not something that you can just read and go, "Okay, now I don't care if people turn me down.
 Sweet."
 It takes time to overcome your natural human aversion to rejection, especially if you're coming from a place of being more sensitive to it than most.
-Acquiring this attitude usually involves developing a respectable level of overall confidence, some firsthand experience getting rejected so you can build up a tolerance to it, and some real successes to reinforce that the rejections are ultimately worth it, and that you still have things going for you despite how some people react.
+Even then, no one becomes totally indifferent to it.
+Becoming more tolerant of rejection may involve:

 "Don't care what other people think"

 This advice is given to try to instill confidence and courage in specific situations, or in general.
-One context I've seen it used in a few times is that someone will express a fear of undertaking a certain social action, and a more naturally confident person will reply with, "It's no big deal.
+A few times I've seen a more awkward, timid person say they were scared to make a social move, and a more naturally confident friend replied with, "It's no big deal.
 Just don't care what they think."
 When you first hear advice like this it can falsely seem more simple and profound than it really is.
 Soon enough you realize it really isn't that easy.
-I mean if it was we'd all be totally confident by the time we were nine.
+I mean if it was we'd all be totally self-assured by the time we were nine.
 There's a difference between intellectually understanding you shouldn't care what people think and truly internalizing that attitude.
 It takes a long string of experiences to get to the later point.
 The process is similar to getting comfortable with rejection.